-Since genetic testing is not practical for shelter dogs, breed is determined by a dog’s appearence in the absence of any kind of history about the dog.
+Since genetic testing is not practical for most shelter dogs, breed is determined by a dog’s appearence in the absence of any kind of history about the dog.
 A recent study found that self-identified dog experts like shelter staff and veterinarians are extremely poor at correctly identifying dogs’ breeds.
 Look at the results of experienced guesses vs the reality of genetic testing and see how good you are at guessing.

 This means that many dogs are identified as pit bulls, even if they aren’t.
 On the other hand, many dogs with pit bull genetics are misidentified as other breeds.

 Regardless of whether a dog really is a pit bull or not, being labeled one can have disasterous consequences for the dog.
 The ASPCA found that many more pit bulls come into shelters than are adopted.
 Pit bulls come into the shelter more than any other breed, and they are euthanized in the greatest numbers as well.

 The answer is complicated and controversial.
 After watching pit bull after pit bull die in my local shelter, aware that the same thing is happening throughout the country, I don’t mind delving into some controversy in hopes of finding a solution.